simran-9849/scRNA-seq-nextflow/README.md

 and **Seurat** package (https://satijalab.org/seurat/) as the core modules to process scRNA-seq data and generate a concise html report.
 The workflow was implemented by [**nextflow**](https://www.nextflow.io/).

-Please visit our documentation website for more details: https://starscope.netlify.app

 ## Compatible Data Type

 - 10X Genomics Chromium (https://www.10xgenomics.com/resources/datasets)